 It is a good idea to e-mail the TESOL Coordinator 24-48 hours after you apply.
 This accomplishes two things: (1) The Coordinator can look up your Campus-Wide Identification Number (CWID), which is often difficult for applicants to find, and (2) The TESOL Program then has a working e-mail address for you, as opposed to the @csu.fullerton.edu address that normally appears when we view your application.
 This is very important if we need to contact you about an incomplete application file, or to let you know that you have been admitted without making you wait for the official letter to be generated, printed, signed, and mailed to you (which can take a week or two even for domestic applicants; for international students, add another two weeks or more!).

-- The current TESOL Coordinator is Dr. Nathan Carr
+The current TESOL Coordinator is Dr. Daniel Rueckert

 Do I need to type in every course I took as an undergraduate, as part of completing my online application?